nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/HOL step-by step - Cognitive Services and deep learning.md

 4. This will set the context of the command line to target this environment.

-5. Finally, set the model management account to be used by the command line, to be the one you created previously (mcw-ai-lab-model-mgmt).
-Run the following command, replacing the values indicated in angle brackets with appropriate values.
+5. Finally, set the model management account, to be used by the command line, to be the one you created previously (mcw-ai-lab-model-mgmt).
+Run the following command, replacing the values indicated in angle brackets with appropriate values:

     a.
 For \<acctname\>, enter the name of the Machine Learning Model Management resource in your mcw-ai-lab resource group.